Perfect Dark (series): Video games

 The Perfect Dark series debuted in 2000 with the Nintendo 64 first-person shooter Perfect Dark.
-Set in 2023, the game follows Joanna Dark, an agent of the Carrington Institute agency, as she attempts to stop a conspiracy by rival corporation dataDyne that involve extraterrestrial life and technology.
+Set in 2023, the game follows Joanna Dark, an agent of the Carrington Institute, as she attempts to stop a conspiracy by rival corporation dataDyne that involve extraterrestrial life and technology.
 It features a single-player mode where the player must complete a series of missions under certain difficulty settings, and a range of multiplayer options.
 A different game, also titled Perfect Dark, was released for the Game Boy Color shortly afterwards.
 It takes place in 2022 and focuses on Joanna's attempts to prove herself as an agent for the Carrington Institute.

 A second first-person shooter, Perfect Dark Zero, was released for the Xbox 360 in 2005.
 Set in 2020, the game follows Joanna as a bounty hunter working with her father and a computer hacker before she joins the Carrington Institute in an effort to stop dataDyne from taking possession of an artifact which endows individuals with superhuman powers.
 In addition to a single-player mode, the game features both an online co-operative and a competitive multiplayer mode.
 A remaster of the Nintendo 64 game, also titled Perfect Dark, was released for the Xbox 360 in 2010.
 It features improved graphics and supports online gameplay.

-A reboot, also titled Perfect Dark, will take place in a near future world that has been torn apart by ecological disasters.